uNitx1337/DayZ-External-Tool/README.md

 # DayZ-External-Tool
-Tool for creating external hacks for dayz sa 0.63 / 1.0
+Tool for create external hacks for dayz sa 0.63 / 1.0 u need to make or buy bypass for cheating in the game!!!!

 Example (very easy to use!)

-u need bypass for cheating in the game

 	while (true)
 	{